 - MACC profile has access to MAP Cloud Center to Monitoring, Planning, Configuration & Maintenance of the Access point.

-The profile here is different from the RADIUS profile in the HotSpot users menu which defines user’s access profile of their Wi-Fi connection (eg. speed, time, volume, etc.)
+The profile here is different from the RADIUS profile in the HotSpot users menu which defines the user’s access profile of their Wi-Fi connection (eg. speed, time, volume, etc.)

 2-Factor Authentication (2FA) can be enabled for user login with one-time pin sent by Email or SMS.